veo-labs/openveo-core/docs/developers/back-end.md

 ## Authentication module (**ov.authentication**)

 Offers a service to authenticate / logout or manipulate authenticated user informations.
-User information are stored locally using the ov.storage module.

 **Nb:** Available services / filters defined in **ov.authentication** module are described in the [API](api.md).